Selecting a Course

 The requirement of completing 20 full credits from the enormous number listed in the Faculty of Arts & Science Calendar may appear challenging.
 Relatively few students begin their first year with a clear idea of which program(s) of study they will eventually follow, yet each one must choose courses that keep open a number of options from which a choice must be made in second year.
 Much thought and careful planning must go into selection of first year courses, so that students do not find themselves excluded from desirable programs in later years.

 Useful starting points are the sections in the Faculty of Arts & Science Calendar on Programs of Study that precede each department's listing of courses.
 Glance through these and see which of the many programs might be of interest.
 Then list the first-year requirements for these programs and find out what range of choice is available by taking a particular collection of first year courses.
 Consider carefully the level of the first-year courses that might be taken.
-Generally, the higher numbered courses in a particular subject will be more suitable for further work in that subject, or may serve as more useful prerequisites for later year courses.
+Generally, the higher numbered courses in a particular subject will be more suitable for further work in that subject or may serve as more useful prerequisites for later year courses.

-For all the specialist programs and the major program sponsored by the Department of Chemistry, the strongly recommended first year chemistry course is CHM151Y.
+For all the specialist programs and the major programs offered by the Department of Chemistry, the strongly recommended first year chemistry course is CHM151Y.
 The chemistry program descriptions also list other requirements such as first year BIO, PHY and MAT courses.
 However, students who take CHM (135H + 136H) are by no means excluded from Chemistry's programs.
 Students are encouraged to discuss any concerns, doubts or misunderstandings with departmental advisors as early as possible and as often as necessary.

 Whatever program of study is eventually chosen, it is highly advisable to follow the yearly sequence of courses that is prescribed where possible.
-Delaying courses from one year to another may mean that there is less adequate background preparation for work in other areas, and will almost certainly result in complex timetable difficulties.
+Delaying courses from one year to another may mean that there is less adequate background preparation for work in other areas and will almost certainly result in complex timetable difficulties.

 CHM151Y (Chemistry: The Molecular Science)